Melanie Quixley is a principal in our Insurance & Health team and is based in the Brisbane office.

 - Subrogated recovery claims.

-Melanie’s practice includes a large amount of work for local authorities on insurance issues arising in the areas of personal injury, building and construction, development approvals, nuisance, misrepresentation, misfeasance in public office, and defamation.
+Melanie’s practice includes a large amount of work for local authorities on insurance issues arising in the areas of personal injury, building and construction, development approvals, nuisance, misrepresentation and misfeasance in public office.
 She manages a wide portfolio of personal injury claims including claims for catastrophic injury and loss of dependency and also handles CTP and dust diseases claims.
+With particular expertise in matters concerning defamation disputes, Melanie defends insurers and their insureds in defamation cases, both in regards to social media and traditional media outlets.
+Her experience includes advising on concerns notices that are issued to publishers of alleged defamatory publications.

 Melanie is the preferred lawyer for a national rail company when defending or prosecuting claims for property loss and personal injury.
 She is also the preferred lawyer for a national construction and services company for their public liability personal injury claims around the country.